 Hikes, hands on activities, and weekend camps are just a few of the fun outdoor adventures that Cub Scouts enjoy.
 Cub Scouts are encouraged to try new and more challenging activities.
-Learning important first aid skills, paddling a canoe for the first time, or leading a game at camp will open the door for Cubs to try other adventures they never thought possible.
+Learning important first aid skills, skiing or snowshoeing for the first time, or leading a game at camp will open the door for Cubs to try other adventures they never thought possible.

-Along the way, Cub Scouts learn how to take care of themelves and work as a team – and most importantly have a lot of fun!
+Along the way, Cub Scouts learn how to take care of themselves and work as a team – and most importantly have a lot of fun!
 Cub Scouts is manipulated from Rudyard Kipling’s “The Jungle Book” – so many leaders names come from this, as well as many ceremonies and games.
-In Maxville we have an Akela, a Shada, a Rama and a Baloo.
+In Maxville we have an Akela, a Mang, an IKKI a Baloo and a Chil.
 Cub Scouts form a large Pack from which they are formed into smaller groups called “Lairs”, which used to be “Sixes”.
 Within each Lair there are leadership roles and Cub Scouts really start to develop their leadership skills.

 In Maxville, we are also working towards synchronizing with the Canadian Path system, so some aspects of our program will be changing their name.